CameronK1990/Portfolio/README.md

 ## Description

-_This is a personal portfolio page created as my first solo project in week one of my coding adventure with Epicodus_
+_This is a personal portfolio page created as my first solo project in week one of my coding adventure with Epicodus.
+The page can be viewed on GitHub pages [here](https://cameronk1990.github.io/Portfolio)._

 ## Setup/Installation Requirements